lucbu/AngkorCMS/angkorcms/slideshow/Readme.txt

-	'slideshow-height' => String to choose the height of the slideshow 'slideshow-width' => String to choose the width of the slideshow 'slideshow-interval' => Integer number of milliseconde between slides
+	'slideshow-height' => String to choose the height of the slideshow 'slideshow-width' => String to choose the width of the slideshow 'slideshow-interval' => Integer number of milliseconde between slides 'slideshow-go-left' => The class of the span representing the arrow to the left 'slideshow-go-right' => The class of the span representing the arrow to the right